 Little is known about Addie Hunter before she entered public life in 1890, when she adopted the more formal Adelaide.
 Her paternal grandparents had migrated to Peel County in Upper Canada from County Monaghan (Republic of Ireland) in 1836.
 Her father died some four months before her birth.
 She appears to have received little education beyond elementary school.
 Addie remained on the family farm until she and her husband moved in 1881 to Hamilton, where John Hoodless, the son of Joseph Hoodless, a prominent Hamilton furniture manufacturer, joined his father in business.
 At this time she converted from the Presbyterian to the Anglican denomination and became actively involved in Hamilton’s Church of the Ascension.
 Their fourth child, a son, died in 1889.

 Adelaide Hoodless ventured from the confines of her home in September 1890 to become second president of the Hamilton Young Women’s Christian Association.
 In that capacity she attended the World’s Congress of Representative Women held in May 1893 in conjunction with the Columbian exposition in Chicago.
 Discouraged by the reception that Canadians received as a result of their lack of national organizations, she returned with a determination to alter the situation.
 For several months she worked to help create the National Council of Women of Canada.
 At its inaugural meeting in Toronto that October she was elected treasurer and was instrumental in persuading Lady Aberdeen [Marjoribanks*] to become president.
 A month later Hoodless established Hamilton’s Local Council of Women and began serving as its corresponding secretary.
 In December she organized in Toronto the founding meeting of the national YWCA, of which she became first vice-president and then, in January 1895, president.
-When Lady Aberdeen established the Victorian Order of Nurses, Hoodless assisted the initiative in Hamilton.
+When Lady Aberdeen established the Victorian Order of Nurses for Canada, Hoodless assisted the initiative in Hamilton.

 Hoodless was concerned not only about the lack of organization among women but also about the effects upon them of industrialization and urbanization.
 No longer were there as many girls trained in domestic arts as there had been when she was young.
 Goods once manufactured in the home were now usually purchased from outside.
 Women increasingly sought employment in offices and factories, a development she considered to be against their predestined roles as wives and mothers.
 At the same time, the application of scientific knowledge to foods, begun in the United States in the 1880s, had created new disciplines such as nutrition and sanitation.
 For Hoodless, introducing science to household duties extended the possibility of reversing trends that diminished women’s familial role and led large numbers of them to seek paid employment outside the home.
 A new discipline then emerging – variously called domestic science, household science, and eventually home economics – would, she thought, provide to girls the equivalent of industrial arts for boys.